ds300/patch-package/README.md

   which lockfile you have.
 If you have multiple lockfiles, it uses npm by default.
 Set this option to override that default and always use yarn.

+- `--use-bun`

+  Similar to --use-yarn, but for bun.

 - `--exclude <regexp>`

   Ignore paths matching the regexp when creating patch files.
 Paths are relative